CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

-  if px == x, then there are no x-values to check (this is to prevent slopeDenominator from being 0) otherwise, store a sign to know whether to increment or decrement when going from px to x store slope numerator and slope denominator go from px + sign to x
+  if px == x, then there are no x-values to check (this is to prevent slopeDenominator from being 0) otherwise, store a sign to know whether to increment or decrement when going from px to x store slope numerator and slope denominator go from px to x
     find yi according to the formula described above if gridpoint
       if that gridpoint is blocking, return true